 How do your courses compare to your conference presentations?

 I am frequent presenter at various conferences related to Python and open source software.
 As such, you can find many of my past presentations online.
 Conference presentations are a very different experience from my hands-on courses due to the fact that such presentations are often presented to large groups under considerable time pressure.
 For instance, in a conference presentation, you can't really stop for 30 minutes to let everyone work on a project.
 My courses are much more focused on hands-on coding.
-As such, the pace is more measured and you will have much more time to absorb the material both through presentation materials and coding projects.
+As such, the pace is more measured and you will have much more time to absorb the material both through presentation materials, coding projects, and group discussion.